PennLINC/xcpEngine/docs/modules/index.rst

  * :ref:`fcon`: Computes the functional connectivity between each pair of regions in each provided brain atlas or parcellation to produce an adjacency matrix for the functional connectome.
    Computes dynamic FC using the MTD.
- * :ref:`net`: Operates on an adjacency matrix.
-Detects community structure and calculates node-wise, edge-wise, community-wise, and graph-wise network properties.
-Inspired by BCT.

 Quality assessment
 --------------------